julez-dev/chatuino/doc/FEATURES.md

 ## State persistence

-Chatuino saves your open tab when you exist the application.
+Chatuino saves your open tab when you exit the application.
 When you start Chatuino again the application tries to restore the last session with all open tabs.

 Chatuino is designed for Chatters who use multiple channels at once and for a long time.